 2) Gaze at Devils Tears –

-On the West coast of Nusa Lembongan, one particular rocky outcrop has been eroded in such a way that when a big wave crashes into it, the water’s sucked inwards before then dramatically exploding upwards into the sky (often creating a rainbow in the process):
+No list of what to do in Lembongan would be complete without mentioning the ‘Devils Tears’ which can be found on the islands west coast.
+This rocky outcrop has been eroded in such a way that seawater now gets sucked inwards before dramatically exploding upwards into the sky (often creating a rainbow in the process):

-It’s said by the locals that the exploding water droplets are the tears of the Devil, hence the name of this spectacular display by mother nature!
-I even saw my first wild Sea Turtle battling the waves at this truly brilliant spot! 🙂
+It’s said by the locals that the exploding water droplets are the tears of the Devil, hence the name of this spectacular display!
+I even saw my first wild Sea Turtle battling the waves at this truly brilliant spot. 🙂

-A short walk from the ‘Devils Tears’ outcrop brings you back to the land of pristine white sand and possibly my favourite beach on all of Bali’s Islands.
+A short walk from the ‘Devils Tears’ outcrop you’ll find the pristine white sand of Dream Beach, possibly my favourite of all the places to visit in Nusa Lembongan:.

-Honestly, you could spend all day lounging on this beach!
-A quaint restaurant at the top of the stairs is enough to meet all your refreshment and toilet needs, meanwhile, the beach itself is slightly off the main ‘tourist’ track, meaning you’ll often get the cove to yourself!
+Honestly, I could have spent all day lounging in the sun here!
+A quaint restaurant at the top of the stairs is enough to meet all your refreshment and toilet needs.
+Meanwhile, the beach itself is slightly off the main ‘tourist’ track, meaning you’ll often get the cove all to yourself!